mgrigoriev8109/facebook-clone/README.md

 ---

 #### Implementation
-- Creating a Post Liking and Comment Liking
-- Similar concept as notifications, polymorphic association belonging to either post or comment
-- also belongs_to a user

-- Creating notification if friend likes a user post or comment
 - Deleting a Post Liking or Comment Liking

 - Create end-to-end test that uses every feature in the app